syncfusion-content/blazor-docs/blazor/pdfviewer/interaction.md

 ---
 layout: post
 title: Interaction mode in Blazor PDF Viewer Component | Syncfusion
-description: Learn here all about Interaction mode in Syncfusion Blazor PDF Viewer component and more.
+description: Checkout and learn here all about Interaction mode in Syncfusion Blazor PDF Viewer component and more.
 platform: Blazor
 control: PDF Viewer
 documentation: ug